obrie/retrokit/README.md

   Where would I be if I couldn't bring up manuals for the games I'm playing?
 With the [retrokit-manuals](https://archive.org/details/retrokit-manuals) project, I have access to thousands of manuals that I've personally validated and processed.
   It makes life so much easier.
+You can browse them [here](https://retrokit.dev/manuals).

 * **System / Game references**.
   With so many systems, it's impossible to keep track of what each button does for